Suicide pill

-A suicide pill (also known as the cyanide pill, kill-pill, lethal pill, death-pill, cyanide capsule, or L-pill) is a pill, capsule, ampoule, or tablet containing a fatally poisonous substance that a person ingests deliberately in order to achieve death quickly through suicide.
-Military and espionage organizations have provided their agents in danger of being captured by the enemy with suicide pills and devices which can be used in order to avoid an imminent and far more unpleasant death (such as through torture), or to ensure that they cannot be interrogated and forced to disclose secret information.
+A suicide pill (also known as the cyanide pill, kill-pill, lethal pill, death-pill, cyanide capsule, or L-pill) is a pill, capsule, ampoule, or tablet containing a fatally poisonous substance that a person ingests deliberately to achieve death quickly through suicide.
+Military and espionage organizations have provided their agents in danger of being captured by the enemy with suicide pills and devices which can be used to avoid an imminent and far more unpleasant death (such as through torture), or to ensure that they cannot be interrogated and forced to disclose secret information.
 As a result, lethal pills have important psychological value to persons carrying out missions with a high risk of capture and interrogation.

 The term "poison pill" is also used colloquially for a policy or legal action set up by an institution that has fatal or highly unpleasant consequences for that institution if a certain event occurs.
 Examples include the so-called "poison pill" clauses inserted in corporate charters as a takeover defence, and wrecking amendments added to legislative bills.

 History

 Description

-During World War II, British and American secret services developed the "L-pill" (lethal pill) which was given to agents going behind enemy lines.
+During World War II, British and American secret services developed the "L-pill" (lethal pill), which was given to agents going behind enemy lines.
 It was an oval capsule, approximately the size of a pea, consisting of a thin-walled glass ampoule covered in brown rubber to protect against accidental breakage and filled with a concentrated solution of potassium cyanide.
 To use, the agent bites down on the pill, crushing the ampoule to release the fast-acting poison.
-Heartbeat quickly stops and brain death occurs within minutes.
+The heartbeat quickly stops and brain death occurs within minutes.

 After the war, the L-pill was offered to pilots of the U-2 reconnaissance plane, who were in danger of being shot down and captured flying over Eastern Europe, but most pilots declined to take it with them.

 The Central Intelligence Agency began experimenting with saxitoxin, an extremely potent neurotoxin, during the 1950s as a replacement for the L-pill.
 According to CIA Director William Colby, a tiny saxitoxin-impregnated needle hidden inside a fake silver dollar was issued to Francis Gary Powers, an American U-2 pilot who was shot down while flying over the USSR in May 1960.

-According to former CIA Chief of Disguise Jonna Mendez, the CIA hid poison pills in a number of items, including the caps of pens and the frames of glasses.
+According to former CIA Chief of Disguise Jonna Mendez, the CIA hid poison pills in several items, including the caps of pens and the frames of glasses.
 Operatives would bite down, and the poison concealed inside would be released.